LaraTaverniers/KTANE-Helper/README.md

 ** **
 ### *CHANGELOG*
+* v1.8.3 - Minor fix on the updating system
 * v1.8.2 - Minor fixes
 * v1.8.1 - Adding a "Cancel" button (for some modules)
 * v1.7.5 - Adding a "Website" menu